One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Cyclicity

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ b ---+ | +---> a | x | ^ | +----------+ }

 This formula is single-head and equivalent to $F$.~

-An immediate consequence of this lemma is the specialization of Theorem~\ref{no-subset} to semantically acyclic formulae.
+The statement of this lemma is the same as that of Theorem~\ref{no-subset} with the additional condition of semantical acyclicity.
 It shows a semantically acyclic formula that is not equivalent to any of its proper subsets.
 Its only equivalent subset is itself.
 It is not single-head but is equivalent to a single-head formula.

 \begin{corollary}

 Some semantically acyclic formulae are equivalent to single-head formulae, but no equivalent subset of them is single-head.

 \end{corollary}